dwainscheeren/dwains-dashboard-blueprints/card-blueprints/normal-cards/PersonPopUp/README.md

 #### 1.4

-- Add ability to Add to translate the card
+- Add ability to translate the card